Session 7/15Page 3/5 Topic A: Age 0-3

 - Play “Hide and seek” frequently with the infant.
 This kind of play will help the child cope with separations as being joyful and fun.
 Also, this activity helps the child form an “internal representation” of you as always being there making it less dependent on your physical presence.
 You can also hide objects and let the infant look for them – this also helps the child to understand that people and things are still there even though you can’t see or hear them.

 - If the infant is old enough to understand: Instead of leaving the infant’s room at bedtime, you can play this game: the child should “send you away” from the bedroom, and call for you to come back if it becomes afraid.
 This way it can feel a sense of controlling the separation instead of just being passively “abandoned”.
 You can then commend it for being brave enough to send you away from the bedroom for still longer periods of time.
 You can tie a leash to your dress so the child can pull you back to the bed.
 This game makes great fun!

 When you have decided how you will try to combine the above methods, write them down and also write down what the infant responds most positively to.
 If possible, use your smart phone to record your activities and look through them to understand how the child responds.
 Make close-up recordings so that you can see the infant’s facial expressions.

 WHAT CAN WE EXPECT WHEN THE CHILD IS PLACED BEFORE AGE 3?

-In general children placed in a foster family before age three tend to be flexible in their attachment.
+In general, children placed in a foster family before age three tend to be flexible in their attachment.
 Most infants will be able to attach to one or both foster parents as if they were the child’s own parents.
 Infants very often drop the attachment pattern they learned from the biological parents and adapt to that of the new primary caregiver.
-They also tend to become more like their foster parents in personality and social development than children placed at an older age.
+They also tend to become more like their foster parents in habits and social development than children placed at an older age.
 However, you should give the infant a long time to get over the loss of biological parents before it can begin to bond with you as a foster parent.